 Coinbase provides its users with a wallet for sending and receiving cryptocurrencies.
 You will be able to store, buy, and sell your Bitcoin all in one place.

-Selling is just as easy as buying.
-The
+Selling is as easy as buying.
+The "Sell" button can be found under the "Trade" popout.

 Congratulations, you've completed your first Bitcoin trade!